Aerial view of iReach building beside the City Hospital in Belfast

 iREACH Health’s inclusive approach will prioritise community engagement and equitable participation in clinical research for all communities in Northern Ireland.

-It will establish participatory research groups to address health inequalities and deliver diverse, representative trial recruitment through outreach and support programmes.
+Participatory research groups will be established to address health inequalities and deliver diverse, representative trial recruitment through outreach and support programmes.